maliktamboli77/Golang_Code/README.md

-This is golang programs in testing
+These are Go programs for testing purposes.